morris-lab/PreviousCloneHunter/README.md

 ## Assessment of CellTag Library Complexity via Sequencing
 In the first section, we would like to evaluate the CellTag library complexity using sequencing.
 Following is an example using the sequencing data we generated in lab for pooled CellTag library V2.
 ### 1. Read in the fastq sequencing data and extract the CellTags
-#### Note: This function is still under construction for extension to accept BAM file as input file.
-Currently it only works with FASTQ files.
 ```r
 # Read in data file that come with the package
 fpath <- system.file("extdata", "V2-1_R1.zip", package = "CloneHunter")